Varjo & Boeing: A New Era in Astronaut Training using Virtual Reality

 Virtual reality also unlocks the ability for astronauts to train while in pre-launch quarantine in crew quarters, which is not possible with more conventional training systems.

 With the software development largely behind them, the Boeing team is making its final evaluations and crews are set to begin using the headset full-time in their training.

 “The ability to connect and jointly train astronauts from various countries, agencies, and private partnerships will be especially important as human spaceflight becomes more commercialized and accessible to everyone.”

 JIM MAY – Spaceflight Training Software Engineer, BOEING – Source: Boeing.com

 In the future, the Boeing Starliner team’s ambitions for VR training are likely to reach even greater heights.
 According to Connie Miller, the team would like to enable flight crews to take the VR training system into orbit aboard the Starliner.
 This would mean never-before-seen remote training – conducting VR simulations from outer space.

 Before this, though, the Boeing Starliner program’s pioneering work in VR simulations is likely to be applied to other safety-critical scenarios.

 VR training translates well to other vehicles as well.
 This platform could potentially be used on other Boeing aircraft.

 “We are proud to be delivering the technology that is pushing industrial training applications to their furthest reaches.”

-NIKO EIDEN – CEO and Co-founder, VARJO
+NIKO EIDEN – Co-founder, VARJO